Heliotropium curassavicum

-Heliotropium curassavicum, commonly called salt heliotrope (among other names), a species of flowering plant in the borage family (Boraginaceae).
-It is native to much of the Americas, from Canada to Argentina, including the West Indies and Hawaii.
-It can be found as an introduced, and sometimes invasive, species in Africa, Asia, Australia, and Europe.
-It thrives in salty soils, such as beach sand, alkali flats, and salt marshes.
-It is often found in disturbed coastal sites.
+Heliotropium curassavicum, commonly called salt heliotrope, is a species of flowering plant in the borage family.
+It is native to the Americas and has been introduced elsewhere.

 Description

-This is a perennial herb which can take the form of a prostrate creeper along the ground to a somewhat erect shrub approaching 0.5 m in height.
+Heliotropium curassavicum is a perennial herb which can take the form of a prostrate creeper along the ground to a somewhat erect shrub approaching 0.5 m in height.
 The stem and foliage are fleshy, with the leaves thick and oval or spade-shaped.

 The plentiful inflorescences are curled, coiling double rows of small bell-shaped flowers.
 Each flower is white with five rounded lobes and a purple or yellow throat.
 The fruit is a smooth nutlet.